openedx/edx-documentation/en_us/install_operations/source/configuration/changing_appearance/drag_and_drop_problem_styling.rst

 The following two methods apply CSS styling to drag and drop problems.

-* You can apply CSS styles to drag and drop problems using SASS theming.
-For more information, see :ref:`Sass Theming`.
+* You can apply CSS styles to drag and drop problems by creating a theme for your site and updating the Syntactically Awesome Style Sheet (Sass) files that produce the CSS files.
+For more information, see :ref:`Creating a Theme`.

-* You can apply CSS styles to drag and drop problems by by adding a Python programming language module that includes a CSS file to your Open edX site.
+* You can apply CSS styles to drag and drop problems by adding a Python programming language module that includes a CSS file to your Open edX site.
   For more information, see the instructions in this section.